Diabetes does not often cause headaches, but headaches that occur with diabetes can sometimes indicate problems with blood sugar levels.

 In 2020, however, researchers tested blood samples from

 Doctors consider blood sugar levels lower than 70 milligrams per deciliter (mg/dl) to be an indicator of hypoglycemia.
 This is a serious condition, as glucose is the primary fuel source for many cells in the body, including brain cells.

 Symptoms of hypoglycemia usually develop suddenly and can be much more obvious than the symptoms of hyperglycemia.

 In addition to headaches, some of the symptoms of low blood sugar include:

 - racing heart

-Hypoglycemia can occur in people with diabetes if they take too much insulin or do not eat enough carbohydrates.
+Hypoglycemia can occur in people with diabetes if they take too much insulin, exercise more than usual, or do not eat enough carbohydrates.